 - Burst shooting: 16fps viewfinder, 20 fps live view

 - Dual CFexpress card slots

 - Video: 5.5K @ 60fps with RAW recording, 4K @ 60fps, 1080p @ 120 fps.
 Capable of 10-bit 4:2:2 recording with Canon Log profiles

 - Nauticam Canon 1DX Mark III Underwater Housing - $5,861.00

 The Nikon D500 slots in below the D5 and D850 as Nikon's professional level APSC camera.
-It has become one of the most popular cameras period for underwater shooting and for good reason.
+It has become one of the most popular DSLR cameras for underwater shooting and for good reason.
 It shares the same autofocus system as the D5 and D850 for a much more wallet friendly cost and provides 4k video, 10fps shooting speed, and the best low light/high ISO performance of just about any APSC camera.
 We have used the camera extensively, and it is amazing.
 Housings are available from Nauticam, Ikelte, Aquatica and Sea&Sea.
-Email Scott at email@example.com for his thoughts, as he has used the Aquatica, Sea & Sea and Nauticam housings.
+We recommend this camera for DSLR shooters who want to focus on macro photography at an affordable price.

 - 20.9 megapixel sensor

 - 100% circular viewfinder, with 1.0x magnification - very nice!